30+ Best Teacher Interview Questions & Answers

 Sample answer: It’s important to comprehend the lessons before and after the lesson plan.
 This sets the context for what the students need to learn and in the correct amount of time.
-From there, the methods of ensuring that education is being received can vary.
-From homework assignments to quizzes or other teaching methods.
-It’s imperative that I learn and understand the lesson before deciding to execute it for the students.
-Each lesson should be properly prepared by me in advance.
+Ensuring that education is being received can vary from homework assignments to quizzes or other teaching methods.
+I must learn and understand the lesson before deciding to execute it for the students.
+I should properly prepare each lesson in advance.

 What was the biggest thing you learned while student teaching?